 Take Your Work Outdoors

-Free public Wi-Fi in the Golden Triangle neighborhood spans along Pennsylvania Avenue NW, through Farragut Square Park, and into Edward R. Murrow Park to encourage people in this tech-savvy neighborhood to spend time working outdoors.
+Free public Wi-Fi in the Golden Triangle neighborhood is available along Pennsylvania Avenue NW, in and around Farragut Square, and in Edward R. Murrow Park, allowing people in this tech-savvy neighborhood to bring their work outdoors.

 A Modern Main Street on Pennsylvania Avenue

 As part of the PA 2040 Smart City initiative, the city installed public Wi-Fi access points on several blocks of Pennsylvania Avenue west of the White House, H Street, and I Street, as well as in Farragut Square.
 (See blue area on map.)
 In addition to providing free Wi-Fi, this Internet access also connects smart city sensors measuring air quality, traffic safety, and congestion and enables smart LED lighting.
 The Golden Triangle BID will explore uses of data generated by these sensors to improve operations and programming.
 This first-generation installation of sensors is another step toward a transformed Pennsylvania Avenue.
 Read more about our vision for Penn West.